Some Contact Lenses May Damage Your Kid's Eyes

 Contact lenses can be a godsend to those of us with less than perfect vision.
 However, it's practicality has been overtaken by certain aesthetic traits and can cause damage to your eyes.
 Read more on how to prevent damage caused by lenses.

 Surely the existence of coloured contact lenses is not something new.
 Increasing in popularity, are ‘circle lenses’ which promise to make your pupils look larger.
-They are so easily attainable online (usually sold by blogshop owners) at astoundingly low prices, that they sound too good a deal to be true.
+They are so easily attainable online at astoundingly low prices, that they sound too good a deal to be true.
 In some unfortunate situations, that is exactly the case because not all of these lenses possess reliable medical certification.

 Contact lenses can be seen as a miracle by some of us who have less than perfect eyesight.
 Folks today, though, can damage their eyes by getting sub-standard or fashionable lenses from the wrong sources.